iot-magi/gopigo3_navigation/README.md

 # Execution

 ## Run gopigo3_navigation on Notebook PC
-If you want to use rviz, you can run under command.
+If you want to use rviz, you can run the following command.

     roslaunch gopigo3_navigation navigation_view.launch

-If you want to run navigation stack by program, you can run under command
+If you want to run navigation stack by program, you can run the following command.

     roslaunch gopigo3_navigation navigation.launch